townmath/eReader/fourInchButtons/ReadMe.md

 sudo git clone https://github.com/waveshare/e-Paper
 ```

 After following those steps, put the code and pdfs in /boot/books/, a folder you have create.
-This way you can add pdfs from a regular computer, since the boot folder is visible when you plug the flash drive in.
+This way you can add books from a regular computer, since the boot folder is visible when you plug the flash drive in.

 Next, from the pi (or ssh into it if that is your thing) open the .config folder in the /home/pi/ folder (cd .config) and then create a folder called autostart if it doesn't exist.
 Inside this directory create a text file called eReader.desktop containing the following lines:
 ```